-Other exceptions allow your organization to continue applying for the Baldrige Award based on level of achievement during previous award cycles, make prior Baldrige Award recipients qualified to reapply after five years no matter what new or revised eligibility requirements are established, and base the eligibility of an organizational subunit (such as an individual business unit within a larger manufacturing company) solely on its ability to respond to the Baldrige Criteria for Performance Excellence rather than its size or the percentage of external customers its serves.
+Other exceptions allow your organization to continue applying for the Baldrige Award based on level of achievement during previous award cycles, make prior Baldrige Award recipients qualified to reapply after five years no matter what new or revised eligibility requirements are established, and base the eligibility of an organizational subunit (such as an individual business unit within a larger manufacturing company) solely on its ability to respond to the Baldrige Criteria for Performance Excellence.

 How long does it take to apply for the Malcolm Baldrige National Quality Award?

 The effort of applying for the Baldrige Award will depend on a variety of factors, including how much of the necessary data and other information your organization has on hand.
 First-time applicants report that it took them an average of 100 hours for their initial response, which included reviewing instructions and writing the application.